What is the cheapest place to nomad in 2026

 One of the biggest surprises from recent discussions was how often Albania appeared.

-Five years ago, Albania was barely part of mainstream nomad conversations.
+Five years ago, Albania was barely part of mainstream nomad conversations, because of the cost of living in Albania.

 Now?